 Health systems are on the front lines in treating mental health and addiction.

-Well Being Trust is partnering with health systems and the communities they serve to do what can only be done locally in clinical care, policy and community contexts: to lead systemic change on the ground in communities, where lives can be saved, and human beings and families can flourish.
-Learn more about the role of health care in improving mental well-being in the following contexts:
+Well Being Trust is partnering with health systems and the communities they serve help lead systemic change on the ground in communities, where lives can be saved, and human beings and families can flourish.

 The vital role of health systems has never been clearer.
 Health system leaders, from frontline providers to system CEOs to purchasers and payers, are poised to move beyond treating medical issues to promoting health.
 If mental health can be treated like any other medical condition and individuals can have timely access to care, there is great opportunity to advance well-being in our great nation.